OS-Copilot/OS-Copilot/README.md

 ## 🛡 Disclaimer

 OS-Copilot is provided "as is" without warranty of any kind.
 Users assume full responsibility for any risks associated with its use, including **potential data loss** or **changes to system settings**.
 The developers of OS-Copilot are not liable for any damages or losses resulting from its use.
 Users must ensure their actions comply with applicable laws and regulations.

+## 🏫 Community

+Join our community to connect with other agent enthusiasts, share your tools and demos, and collaborate on exciting initiatives.
+You can find us on [Slack](https://join.slack.com/t/slack-ped8294/shared_invite/zt-2cqebow90-soac9UFKGZ2RcUy8PqjZrA).

 ## 🔎 Citation